 The session went very well.
 One turnout in the yard derailed a couple of cars.
 I tweaked it a bit this evening and it seems to be functioning better.
 Everything was in gauge and I wasn't really able to identify anything specific wrong with it.
 But I peeled the glued portion off of the roadbed to let it self-align and it seems to be OK.

 One track had a loose feeder that I'll need to fix.
-All tracks worked, although it's clear that I need to power the frogs.
+All tracks worked, although I may need to power the frogs.

 So I'm sure we'll be hearing from Gary again in the future, and it certainly sounds like his layout will be very interesting too.
 In the meantime, everything seems to be running very smoothly on the layout, so I'm thinking that I'll be picking up some scenicking supplies at Springfield this year to get moving.